cabfile/cabbr/README.md

 ; 0.1 - report every 10 rendered seconds, 1 - report every second, 2 - report every half second, etc. ignored when fancy != 2
 reportEvery=0.1
 ```
-If you want to imitate [StephanShi's composer](https://github.com/SthephanShinkufag/bytebeat-composer) (or its forks), set `resample` to 48000, `resampleMethod` to `point`, and `invalidSamples` to 3.
+If you want to imitate [SthephanShi's composer](https://github.com/SthephanShinkufag/bytebeat-composer) (or its forks), set `resample` to 48000, `resampleMethod` to `point`, and `invalidSamples` to 3.

-Make a text file named expr.txt, and put your expression there.
+Make a text file named expr.txt and put your expression there.
 Now run the renderer (with `node cabbr`), and a file named out.wav should appear.
 Then you can open it with any audio player you want.
 ## How to use (on mobile)
 Get [Termux](https://f-droid.org/ru/packages/com.termux/).
 Do NOT download it from Google Play, as that version is old and unsupported.

 Installing Node.JS is done with `pkg install nodejs`.
 # How does it work?
+First, it does an initial test run, where it determines if the input expression is valid and if it's stereo or not.

-First, it gives each worker (the amount of which is set in the config, they are the ones actually rendering) some settings, and make them render a specific part of the expression.
-So if you have 4 workers, each will render 1/4 of it.
-After all workers are done, it merges their parts, looks for NaN samples (if invalidSamples isnt 0 or 1), resamples the audio (if resample isnt 0 or equal to the sample rate), and upgrades the audio to 16-bit (if bits is equal to 16).
+Then, it gives each worker (the amount of which is set in the config) some settings, and makes them render a specific portion of the expression.
+So if you have 4 workers, each will render 1/4th of it.

+After all workers are done, it:
+1. Merges their parts
+2. Looks for NaN samples (if invalidSamples isnt 0 or 1)
+3. Resamples the audio (if resample isnt 0 or equal to the sample rate)
+4. Upgrades the audio to 16-bit (if bits is equal to 16).

 Lastly, it writes everything it has done into out.wav.
 # When not to use Workers
 * The expression has persisting variables that change, e.g. reverb/echo - as they will be reset each time a new part is reached, which isn't that big of a deal, but still undesirable.
 * The expression uses its own `t` - the entire song will reset each time a new part is reached.